robhiddinga/domoticz-tile-mod/README.md

 Beware the JSON calls are very sensitive.
 First try the example before you are going to edit.

-Do not forget to refresh your page as not all is updates dynamicly.
+Do not forget to refresh your page as not all is updated dynamicly.